shawnvdp/commerce-php/src/pages/development/components/plugins.md

 }
 ```

-Note if you miss `= null` and the applicationcalls the original method with `null`, PHP would throw a fatal error as your plugin does not accept `null`.
+Note if you miss `= null` and the application calls the original method with `null`, PHP would throw a fatal error as your plugin does not accept `null`.

 You are responsible for forwarding the arguments from the plugin to the `proceed` callable.
 If you are not using/modifying the arguments, you could use variadics and argument unpacking to achieve this: